Chapter 17.22

 A. A “zero-rise policy” means any project in a floodplain must be reviewed to determine to not increase flood heights.

-B. Any fill material over 500 cubic yards cumulatively placed within a floodplain shall require compensatory excavation necessary to achieve zero net rise.
+B. Any fill material under 500 cubic yards cumulatively placed within a floodplain shall require compensatory excavation necessary to achieve zero net rise.

-D. If an engineering report shows a rise in the BFE, the applicant shall provide compensatory excavation.
-The compensatory site must remain as a compensatory site in perpetuity.
-However, if the fill site is behind the airport levee, the compensatory site must function as such, or until the levee is raised utilizing NGVD29 with a BFE of 182 feet.
-It shall be the applicant’s responsibility to obtain a compensatory fill site and secure such site prior to commencing fill.
+D. The compensatory site must remain as a compensatory site in perpetuity.
+However, if the fill site is behind the airport levee, the compensatory site must function as such until the levee is raised to an elevation above 182 feet NGVD29, or when the site is designed as Zone X. It shall be the applicant’s responsibility to obtain a compensatory fill site and secure such site prior to commencing fill.

 E. The compensatory fill site shall be recorded as such with the Lewis County auditor.

-The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled “The Flood Insurance Study for Chehalis,” dated July 17, 2006, (Appendix Chapter W), with associated flood insurance rate maps (FIRMs), is hereby adopted by reference and declared to be a part of this chapter.
+The areas of special flood hazard identified by the Federal Insurance and Mitigation Administration in a scientific and engineering report entitled “The Flood Insurance Study for Chehalis,” dated July 17, 2006, and any revisions thereto, with associated flood insurance rate maps (FIRMs), and any revisions thereto, is hereby adopted by reference and declared to be a part of this chapter.
 The FIRMs are on file at the Community Development Department, 1321 S. Market Boulevard.
-The city of Chehalis shall also be empowered to create special flood hazard zones.
-Best available information shall also be used to determine the flood hazard zone based on elevation data, topographic information and flood-of-record data.
+The city of Chehalis shall also be empowered to create special flood hazard areas based on best available information, such as the flood of record.
+Best available information shall be used to determine the flood hazard areas based on elevation data, topographic information and flood-of-record data.
 [Ord.
+1122B § 13, 2025; Ord.
 858B § 10, 2010; Ord.
 849B § 3, 2009.]

 17.22.050 Compliance.

 This chapter shall apply to all areas subject to a base flood and/or designated as an area of special flood hazard within the jurisdiction of the city.
 All development shall hereafter proceed in compliance with the terms of this chapter and other applicable regulations.
 [Ord.
+1122B § 13, 2025; Ord.
 849B § 3, 2009.]

 17.22.060 Abrogation and greater restrictions.

 This chapter is not intended to repeal, abrogate or impair any existing easements, covenants or deed restrictions which may be enforced by private action among the affected parties.
-This chapter establishes the standards for public action.
+Where this chapter and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.
 [Ord.
+1122B § 13, 2025; Ord.
 849B § 3, 2009.]

 17.22.070 Interpretation.